x0xr00t/Automated-MUlti-UAC-Bypass/README.md

 *    Windows Server 2022 Standard

 # Setup
+* change the username on each block {obvious} >> (if u want u can use a powershell command to get username automated.)
 * `Set-ExecutionPolicy -ExecutionPolicy {Unrestricted or Bypass} -Scope CurrentUser`
 * Or use one of the bypasses like `type file.ps1 | poweshell.exe -no-profile` or what ever suites